cjstehno/effigy/effigy-guide/Repositories.md

 The `@SqlSelect` annotation is used to annotate a method of a repository as a custom SQL query.

-A "select" method may accept any type or primitive as input parameters; however, the name of the parameter may be significant depending on how the SQL statement is defined.
+A "select" method may accept any type or primitive as input parameters; however, the name of the parameter will used as the name of the replacement variable in the SQL statement, so they will need to be consistent.

 A "select" method must return a single type or collection of a type that is appropriate to the `RowMapper` or `ResultSetExtractor` being used.
-If a `RowMapper` or `ResultSetExtractor` are not specified, Effigy will attempt to resolve the appropriate mapper or extractor based on the return type - if it cannot resolve a mapper or extractor, the compilation will fail.
+If a `RowMapper` or `ResultSetExtractor` are not specified, Effigy will attempt to resolve the appropriate mapper based on the return type - if it cannot resolve a mapper an instance of the `BeanPropertyRowMapper` class will be used - this may or may not work for the configured scenario, but it is a minimal fallback point.

+> The return types currently supported by the default row mappers are the following: Byte, byte, Character, char, Short, short, Integer, int, Long, long, Float, float, Double, double, Boolean, boolean, and String.
+Any other return types will fallback to use the BeanPropertyRowMapper.

 The `value` property of the annotation is used to provide the SQL string which will be compiled into the method.
 The method parameters will be used as replacement variables in the SQL using the parameter name prefixed with a colon (e.g. `:firstName`).